 Generic name: doxorubicin liposomal

 Note: This document contains side effect information about doxorubicin liposomal.
-Some of the dosage forms listed on this page may not apply to the brand name Lipodox 50.
+Some dosage forms listed on this page may not apply to the brand name Lipodox 50.

 Applies to doxorubicin liposomal: intravenous solution.

 Along with its needed effects, doxorubicin liposomal (the active ingredient contained in Lipodox 50) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking doxorubicin liposomal: